MSGuy01/Rickroll-Extension/README.md

 # Rickroll-Extension
-A browser extension that changes a random number of links on a webpage to rickrolls!
+A Chrome extension that changes a random number of links on a webpage to rickrolls!